 We have procedures in place to destroy or de-identify personal information once it is no longer needed for a valid purpose or required to be kept by law.

-How do we use and disclose your information?
+How do we use and disclose patient information?

-In general, we will collect, hold, use and disclose personal information for the purposes of providing or offering fertility services to you.
+In general, we will collect, hold, use and disclose personal information for the purposes of providing or offering fertility services to patients.

-By providing us with your personal information, you consent to us using and disclosing your personal information for the following purposes:
+By providing us with personal information, patients consent to us using and disclosing their personal information for the following purposes:

-- providing you with news and information about the goods and services we offer;
+- to provide news and information about the goods and services we offer;

-- sending you marketing and promotional material that we believe may be of interest to you;
+- to send marketing and promotional material that we believe may be of interest;

 - to avoid, lessen or prevent a serious emergency or crime;